 Useful for: calculating length (in characters) of a cell.

 Need to replace a word in a cell with another word?
-Substitute has your back.
+Substitute in Excel has your back.
 This is useful for all kinds of things, but I mostly use it when writing ad copy for lots of different keywords for my Adwords campaigns.
 For example if you have the keyword you’re targeting in column 1 and the ad copy (with a placeholder keyword) in column 2, you could replace the placeholder keyword with the relevant keyword from column 1.

 Hint: try it out in the Excel file if this description is confusing to you!